 The interim (FY08) OLED milestone is to produce an OLED niche product with an efficacy of 25 lm/W, an OEM price of \$100/klm (lamp only), and a life of 5,000 hrs.
-CRI should be greater than 80 and the CCT should be between 3,000-4,000°K. Importantly, the NGLIA team also thought that a minimum luminance of 1000 cd/m should be a parameter that is held in all cases to provide good comparisons of useful accomplishments.
-As there are currently no general illumination products for OLEDs, this is an ambitious goal, but one the group thought was necessary to maintain a healthy program.
+CRI should be greater than 80 and the CCT should be between 3,000-4,000°K. Importantly, the NGLIA team also thought that a luminance of 1000 cd/m2 could be used to compare the accomplishments of different researchers.
+That is not to say that lighting products may not be designed at higher luminance levels.

-Current laboratory devices have reached an efficacy of approximately 15 lm/W (at reasonable life, luminance, and CCT).
-Therefore, the efficacy target for OLEDs is very aggressive, but would be achievable with the expected exponential progress in efficacy.
-The FY08 price and life targets (Milestone 1) represent a 70% improvement over current products, which pose a large challenge.
+Current laboratory devices have reached an efficacy of approximately 31 lm/W (at reasonable life, luminance, and CCT).
+Because it normally takes three years to develop a laboratory device into an equally efficient commercial product, the SSL OLED program will be able to meet the FY08 (Milestone 1) efficacy target.
+The FY08 price and life targets, however, represent a 70% improvement over current laboratory devices, which still pose a large challenge.
+As there are currently no general illumination products for OLEDs, this milestone is an ambitious goal, but one the group thought was necessary to maintain a healthy program.

-Milestone 2 targets a price of less than \$20/klm by FY10.
+Milestone 2 targets a price of less than \$52/klm by FY10.
 Inasmuch as there are no "prices" today, this is a difficult target to set at this point.
 Nonetheless, reaching a marketable price for an OLED lighting product, with their large areas is seen as one of the critical steps to getting this technology into general use.